OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-41.md

 All the people whom Ishmael had taken captive from Mizpah turned and went over to Johanan son of Kareah.

 ## Jeremiah 41:15
-But Ishmael son of Nethaniah escaped from Johanan with eight men and fled to the Ammonites.
+However, Ishmael son of Nethaniah managed to escape from Johanan with eight men and fled to the Ammonites.

 ## Jeremiah 41:16
 Then Johanan son of Kareah and all the commanders of the forces with him took from Mizpah all the remnant of the people whom he had recovered from Ishmael son of Nethaniah, after he had killed Gedaliah son of Ahikam—the soldiers, women, children, and court officials whom he had brought back from Gibeon.